 (c) publish a notice of the grant of breeder's right and the approved denomination in the Gazette.

-PART VIProvisional and final protection
+PART VI — PROVISIONAL AND FINAL PROTECTION

-28. Provisional protection
+.

-The holder of a breeder's right shall be entitled to equitable remuneration from any person who, during the period between the publication of the application under section 23 of this Act for the grant of a breeder's right and the date of the grant of that right, has carried out acts which, once the right is granted, require the breeder's authorization as provided for under section 29 of this Act.
+Provisional protection 28.
+The holder of a breeder's right shall be entitled to equitable remuneration from any person who, during the period between the publication of the application under section 23 of this Act for the grant of a breeder's right and the date of the grant of that right, has carried out acts which, once the right is granted, require the breeder's authorisation as provided for under section 29 of this Act.

-29. Scope of the breeder's right, essentially derived and certain other varieties
+Scope of the breeder's right, essentially derived and certain other varieties.

-(1) Subject to sections 30 and 31 of this Act, the following acts in respect of the propagating material of the protected variety shall require the authorization of the holder of the breeder's right-
+29. (1) Subject to sections 30 and 31 of this Act, the following acts in respect of the propagating material of the protected variety shall require the authorisation of the holder of the breeder's right:

 (a) production or reproduction(multiplication);